Long Term Care Planning in Phoenix, Arizona

 Some believe that preserving assets for a loved one is not ethical.
 They contend that the preservation comes at a cost to the taxpayer and should not be allowed.
 They believe that Medicaid or ALTCS is only for the poor and should not be permitted.

-By taking our Arizona Medicaid Planning Services, you would be able to qualify for ALTCS.
+By taking our services about Long Term Care Planning Phoenix, you would be able to qualify for ALTCS.

 Ironically, however, many of those same individuals who say such services are only for the poor are quick to seek help to preserve their assets when they or a loved one needs long-term care.
 Long-term care can be ruinously expensive and leave a spouse penniless, making the nursing home or assisted living one’s heir.
 Consider the following two scenarios: